-- Selection of a site unsuitable for fulfilling mitigation objectives: in such cases even the best design and engineering work will not result in an ecologically successful compensatory mitigation project.
-There should be an existing water source that can be used, and the amount of earthwork needed should be minimal. - Inadequate number or placement of soil pits to determine soil and subsoil characteristics that will allow for an analysis of the suitability of a site to support the targeted wetland restoration or creation activity.
-This is particularly important for vernal pool projects. - Presence of structures that require long term maintenance and/or disrupt or replace natural hydrology such as drop structures; high-flow bypass structures; gabions or levees; buried structures (e.g. riprap); artificial hydrology (permanent irrigation, pumped water sources); and engineered slopes. - Presence of competing/conflicting uses (e.g. existing or proposed transportation, flood control structures or planned flood control-related maintenance activities and easements, existing or proposed fuel modification areas). - Insufficient buffers: insufficient buffer area to achieve plan objectives; buffers with mechanically or chemically manipulated fire breaks, i.e. disking, scraping, mowing, or spraying, buffers that are bypassed by pipes or other conveyances. - Insufficient connectivity with other aquatic resources, and/or a compensatory mitigation project sited where future land uses in the immediate area would have a large impact on the physical, chemical, or biological components of the wetland (increase in runoff, close proximity to future urban development, etc.). - Placement where surface water can be diverted in the future or groundwater table lowered due to future land uses upstream or upslope. - Insufficient analysis of hydrology and soil interaction.
+- Selection of a site unsuitable for fulfilling compensatory mitigation objectives: in such cases even the best design and engineering work will not result in an ecologically successful compensatory mitigation project.
+The site should include an existing water source(s) that can be used, and the amount of earthwork needed should be minimal. - Insufficient soil characterization, for example: inadequate number or placement of soil pits to determine soil and subsoil characteristics that will allow for an analysis of the suitability of a site to support the targeted wetland restoration or establishment activity.
+This is particularly important for vernal pool projects. - Presence of structures that require long-term maintenance and/or disrupt or replace natural hydrology, such as drop structures; high-flow bypass structures; gabions or levees; buried structures (e.g. riprap); artificial hydrology (permanent irrigation, pumped water sources); and engineered slopes. - Presence of competing/conflicting uses (e.g., existing or proposed transportation, flood control structures, or planned flood control-related maintenance activities and easements, existing or proposed fuel modification areas). - Insufficient buffers: insufficient buffer area to achieve plan objectives; buffers with mechanically or chemically manipulated fire breaks, i.e., disking, scraping, mowing, or spraying, buffers that are bypassed by pipes or other conveyances. - Insufficient connectivity with other aquatic resources, and/or a compensatory mitigation project sited where future land uses in the immediate area would have a large impact on the physical, chemical, or biological components of the wetland (increase in runoff, close proximity to future urban development, etc.). - Placement where surface water can be diverted in the future or groundwater table lowered due to future land uses upstream or upslope. - Insufficient analysis of hydrology and soil interaction.
 For example: - 1.
-Planning a groundwater supported depressional wetland in clay soils that act as an aquiclude, and would prevent groundwater from reaching the surface or near surface of the wetland to satisfy the wetland hydrology factor; - 2.
+Planning a groundwater supported depressional wetland in clay soils that act as an aquiclude and would prevent groundwater from reaching the surface or near surface of the wetland to satisfy the wetland hydrology parameter; - 2.
 Over-excavation to reach groundwater table resulting in open water; or - 3.
-Under-excavation resulting in the absence of wetland hydrology conditions (i.e., the compensatory mitigation wetland is not inundated or saturated to the surface for sufficient duration to satisfy the wetland hydrology factor). - Planting vegetation species in unsuitable locations without appropriate hydrologic regimes or soil types (texture and chemistry).
-For example, "floodplain" wetlands lacking a surface water connection to the primary stream due to the presence of a berm or other barrier.
-No barriers, including berms or banks, should be left in place isolating or limiting proposed floodplain wetlands from receiving overbank flows from the primary channel during high flow events.
+Under-excavation resulting in the absence of wetland hydrology conditions (i.e., the compensatory mitigation wetland is not inundated or saturated to the surface for sufficient duration to satisfy the wetland hydrology parameter). - Over-excavation to soils or subsoils unsuitable for the growth and reproduction of the desired plant species. - Planting vegetation species in unsuitable locations without appropriate hydrologic regimes or soil types (texture and chemistry).
+For example, "floodplain" wetlands lacking a surface water connection to the primary stream channel due to the presence of a berm or other barrier.
+No barriers, including berms or banks, should be left in place isolating or limiting proposed floodplain wetlands from receiving overbank flows from the primary channel during high-flow events.
 Wetlands proposed in the floodplain should flood on a regular basis typical for the wetland type in question.
 Alternatively, regular flooding can be accomplished by establishing breakout/secondary channels to convey flows through any barriers that cannot be removed.
+The associated stream type is also a factor to consider, since that will be the source of the floodwater.

-4.4.3 Wetland Design Goals from the 2001 National Research Council Report:
+4.4.3 Wetland design goals from the 2001 National Research Council Report: